Postpartum Nurse

 Additional Information

 In addition to the core sections of a mother baby nurse resume, there are several optional sections you could include to enhance your chances.
-Add any of the sections below that help you showcase your key skills and experience.
+Pick from the optional sections below to help show the employer you have the skills and experience for the job.

-If you're lacking relevant postpartum nurse work experience, volunteer work can help to show you still have the relevant skills.
+This section can be valuable for a mother baby nurse resume, if you've done any voluntary work that showcases your relevant skills.
 Include the title of your volunteer role, who you volunteered for, as well as the dates you carried out the work.
 Provide brief details of your responsibilities and the impact you made.

 References

-It's relatively unusual to include references in a standard postpartum nurse resume, but they are required occasionally.
-Check the job advert to see if you'll need to add references to your resume.
+It's not typical to include references in a postpartum nurse resume, but some employers might ask for them.
+Don't add references unless requested by the employer.
 Be sure to prepare your referees in advance, so they've agreed to provide a reference and are ready to be contacted.

 References are available upon request.